nokitakaze/OVPN2AmneziaWG/README.md

 AmneziaWG.
 It enables you to establish an OpenVPN connection even in locations where, for some reason, the OpenVPN protocol does not work, but your devices are not configured for other protocols.

+**Amnezia VPN (along with the kernel module) must be installed on the Docker host machine**.
+Moreover, to use `install.sh`, you must have Ubuntu.
+Fortunately, **the Docker host can be a virtual machine**, such as VirtualBox.

 I also suggest reviewing [my repository](https://github.com/nokitakaze/AmneziaVPNDockerServer), where the Amnezia VPN Server is deployed using Docker.